sqlparser/sqlflow_public/install_sqlflow_on_windows.md

 ### SQLFlow is ready
 Just Open the browser and enter the localhost or IP where the SQLFlow is installed.

+open http://yourIp/ to see the SQLFlow.

+open http://yourIp/api/gspLive_backend/doc.html?lang=en to see the Restful API documention.

 ### stop the SQLFlow
 - close the window where the monitor.sh is running.